etoMvom/masterThesis/README.md

   Evaluating how different neural architectures (LSTM, GRU, attention) compare in terms of training speed, inference time, parameter complexity, and predictive performance.

 * **Impact of Embedding Representations**
-  Assessing how performance shifts across models when using raw input, **GloVe embeddings**, and **PubMedBERT**, which is specifically trained on biomedical literature.
+  Assessing how performance shifts across models when using raw input, **GloVe and Fasttext embeddings**, and **BioBert and PubMedBERT**, which is specifically trained on biomedical literature.

 * **Addressing Class Imbalance**
   Investigating whether class imbalance negatively impacts performance — particularly in multiclass settings — and measuring the effectiveness of resampling techniques such as **SMOTE**, **Borderline-SMOTE**, and **ADASYN**.